Curriculum

 - Fellows Seminar

 Interns meet weekly with the training director and other faculty to discuss a broad range of clinical and professional issues relevant to the practice of psychology.
-Professional development, diversity, equity and inclusion, special education law, provision of supervision, and program evaluation are examples of topics recently covered in this seminar.
-Interns are provided with a teaching opportunity during the year in order to receive feedback on their presentations and prepare them for dissertation defense or job talks.
-Each intern also leads a discussion of a topic related to diversity, equity, and inclusion in their clinical work.
+Professional development, culturally and linguistically appropriate services (CLAS), special education law, provision of supervision, and program evaluation are examples of topics recently covered in this seminar.
+Interns are provided with a teaching opportunity during the year in order to share their clinical expertise and research and to prepare them for dissertation defense or job talks.
+Each intern also leads a discussion of a topic related to providing effective, respectful, and high quality child mental health care.
 This weekly meeting also serves as a forum to discuss issues related to training and the training program.
-Faculty: Michele Goyette-Ewing and affiliated faculty

 Year 2: Required Placements